SW

 Swiss Chocolate

 Switzerland is known worldwide for its high-quality chocolate.
-Try local specialties from brands like Lindt, Toblerone, or small artisanal chocolatiers.
+With Swiss consuming 11kg per person annually (highest globally), try local specialties from Lindt, Läderach, Toblerone, or small artisanal chocolatiers.

 Zürcher Geschnetzeltes